jxtngx/NeMo-lab/docs/tutorials/nemo2-finetuning-quickstart.md

 > [!IMPORTANT]
 > A CUDA compatible operating system and device is required for this quickstart

+> [!IMPORTANT]
+> attempting to run the quickstart in a notebook may affect the Lightning Trainer and NeMo training strategy

 # The Goal

 We will create a Llama 3 variant finetuned on SQuAD (Stanford Q&A) via a finetuning recipe found in NeMo; and we will manage the experiment with NeMo Run.